He's watching the world melt

 "You get very anxious and depressed" watching this unfold, he said.
 "It's like being in an animal shelter where you (thought) the animals were always adopted in the past, and now you realize they have to be euthanized."

 The black guillemot isn't at risk for extinction yet.
 There are colonies in Russia, for example.
 But the trend line is scary.
-Divoky has what he calls the longest running data set on how climate change affects an Arctic species.
+Divoky, whose work is funded largely by donations to his non-profit, Friends of Cooper Island, has what he calls the longest running data set on how climate change affects an Arctic species.

 It's unlikely the missing birds are simply moving to other locations.